Constipation

 What Causes Constipation

-For many, constipation is the result of diet and lifestyle factors – having a diet low in fiber and/or high in meat, dairy, and processed foods; not drinking adequate amounts of water; or lacking regular exercise.
+For many, bowel congestion is the result of diet and lifestyle factors – having a diet low in fiber and/or high in meat, dairy, and processed foods; not drinking adequate amounts of water; or lacking regular exercise.
 Another contributing factor is long-term or excessive use of certain medications and supplements, such as antidepressants, antacids, diuretics, and iron or calcium supplements.

 • Small intestine bacterial overgrowth (SIBO)